Mount Panorama Circuit: Early history

+Prior to European settlement, the area was home to the Wiradjuri people.
+The Wiradjuri called Mount Panorama Wahluu, meaning "to watch over", and it was an initiation site for young men.
+According to the Dreamtime, a warrior named Wahluu was killed by his brother in a dispute over a young woman – the bloodspill upset Baiame, who caused a volcanic eruption around Wahluu's body to form the mountain of today.

 The area's racing history dates back to the 1900s.
 A man by the name of Dr. Machattie persuaded two local builders to drive from Melbourne to Bathurst- a 793 km drive in his steam-powered Thomson.
 Various circuits made up of public roads made up of dirt and tarmac were raced on starting in 1906.
-Until 1913, races took place on the 20.5 mi Peel-Limekilns circuit, then from 1914 to 1925 the 15.5 mi Yetholme circuit was used, then the incredibly long 62.5 mi Sunny Corner (also known as the Mount Horrible circuit) circuit was used from 1926 to 1930 and the 7 mi Vale circuit was used from 1931 to 1937.
+Until 1913, races took place on the 20.5 mi Peel-Limekilns circuit, then from 1914 to 1925 the 15.5 mi Yetholme circuit was used, then the incredibly long 62.5 mi Sunny Corner (also known as the Mount Horrible circuit) circuit was used from 1926 to 1930 and the 7 mi Vale Circuit was used from 1931 to 1937.
 Construction of the Mount Panorama circuit commenced in mid-1936.
 The first race meeting, for motorcycles, was held on 16 April 1938 and the first race, the 1938 Junior Tourist Trophy, was won by 20 year old Queenslander Les Sherrin riding a Norton.
 The first car race, the 1938 Australian Grand Prix, was held two days later and was won by Peter Whitehead driving an ERA.